shwestrick/shwestrick.github.io/_drafts/useful-races.md

 the set of potential parents.
 The result is that the set of potential parents never needs to be fully stored in memory.

-At a high level, the idea is to operate on a mutable array, where each cell of the array stores the parent of a vertex.
+We'll operate on a mutable array, where each cell of the array stores the parent of a vertex.
 Initially, these are all "empty" (using some default value, e.g., `-1`).
 To visit a vertex, we set its parent by performing a [compare-and-swap](https://en.wikipedia.org/wiki/Compare-and-swap),